simazhi/sinologica/content/post/2020-07-14-hashtag-dissertating.markdown

 projects: [ideophones]
 ---

 As I'm about to do the final revisions on my dissertation, I have started reminiscing about my PhD trajectory.
 I envision myself writing a trilogy (or tetralogy) of posts that span the last 1.5 years of my candidature.
-Welcome to part 1, #dissertating, which takes us from ca. January 2019 to ca. October 2019. **Many pictures below, pinky promise.**
+Welcome to part 1, #dissertating, which takes us from ca. January 2019 to ca. October 2019.
+[Part 2 can be found here.](https://www.thomasvanhoey.com/post/defense-dark-art/)

+**Many pictures below, pinky promise.**

 # Preliminary steps